Gliders are listed as threatened by both state and federal governments, but they are not protected by legislation.

 “The government can and should use powers that are available to it to urgently prohibit logging where this species occurs,” Jacobs said.

-Lilly D’Ambrosio, Victoria’s minister for energy environment and climate change told Guardian Australia the Victorian government was working on protecting the greater glider “as a priority” and interim measures were being finalised to be put in place while longer-term protections are developed.
+Lily D’Ambrosio, Victoria’s minister for energy environment and climate change told Guardian Australia the Victorian government was working on protecting the greater glider “as a priority” and interim measures were being finalised to be put in place while longer-term protections are developed.

 She said the draft action statement would be published in early 2018, with the public invited to comment on it.